nishant-d/devtron-documentation/content/security_features/_index.md

 ## Security

 You can check Vulnerabilities for all your applications in one place.
-On the Home page, there is an option named as `Security`.
+On the Home page, there is an option named  `Security`.
 Here, you can see a list of applications under  the `Security Scan` tab.
 Here all the applications are listed which have the `Scan for Vulnerabilities` feature enabled.
 You can see the vulnerability count along with the Severity Level for all your applications.